 How to obtain a residence permit for entrepreneurs in Spain?

-Traditionally, Spanish migration policy has been oriented towards the organisation of labour migration flows in accordance with the needs of the labour market, emphasising security aspects but disregarding the internationalisation of the economy.
+Traditionally, Spanish migration policy has been oriented towards labor migration flows according to the needs of the labor market, emphasizing security but without taking into account the internationalization of the economy.

 By Viviana Echeverria